leggetter/pusher-js-ext/README.md

 # The Pusher JS Ext library

-This library is used as a playground for functionality that might be considered to be added to the Pusher core JavaScript library.
+This library is used as a playground for functionality that might be considered to be added to the [Pusher core JavaScript library](https://github.com/pusher/pusher-js).

 Functionality will be made available without the need to modify any other library.
 This should include the Pusher core JavaScript library and any server libraries.

+## Compatibility

+This library is intended to be used with version 1.12 of pusher-js.

 ## Inheritance